FerminRamos/Food-4-Kids/README.md

 # Food-4-Kids
-Designed and programmed a Java script for creating weekly nutritional menus on MS Excel for my family’s local business.
+Designed and programmed a Java script for creating weekly nutritional menus on MS Excel for a local business.
 Files upload on GitHub are modified, as to not reveal sensitive information.

 ### Included Files + Usage
 1. ***"Menus.java"*** - Is the main java page.
 Reads food items from "Food Items" folder.
 Randomizes weekly food items and checks that food items do ***NOT*** repeat more than two times ***in a row***.
 Also calls PrintExcelFile.java to print data into a Microsoft Excel Spreadsheet.